premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 <blockquote>

 Addressing refers to locating a resource or multiple resources lying on the server.
-It is analogous to locate a postal address of a person.
+It is analogous to locating a postal address of a person.

 </blockquote>